 Although routers depend on the modem to work, they are a more sophisticated piece of hardware.
 The router modifies your internet protocols (IP), and in doing so allows your internet signal to be broadcast wirelessly to any number of devices.

-As you can see, wireless routers are very important for opening up your home to its full online potential.
+As you can see, wireless routers are very important for your work from home setup to its full online potential.
 However, not all wireless routers are made equal.
 This guide will direct you towards the best wireless routers on the market.
 We’ve done extensive research and testing so you can make an easy, well-informed decision.

 If you really want to get the most out of your cable modem and improve the WiFi in your home, you need to shake things up.
 That’s why we recommend the eero Home WiFi System. eero takes the old notions of what a wireless router is supposed to be and turns it on its head, dramatically improving WiFi signals in your home in the process.
 How does it do it?